-Traveling to Rome during Holy Week is one of the best times to get to know the Italian capital.
-The spring weather is more pleasant for spending time outdoors, the vacations are longer and the city is transformed bringing out its more spiritual side.
+Traveling to Rome during Holy Week is one of the best times to visit the Italian capital.
+The spring weather is more pleasant to spend time outdoors, the vacations are longer and the city is transformed bringing out its most spiritual side.

 Seeing in person the Holy Week in Rome is, without a doubt, one of the experiences you must live during your trip to Rome.
 Do you like the idea?
 In this post I tell you how these festivities are in the capital of Italy and how you can enjoy this special event in the city.
 Let's get started!